webeweb/smsmode-library/DOCUMENTATION.md

 // or use an access token.
 // $provider->getAuthentication()->setAccessToken("accessToken");

-// Calls the API and get the response.
+// Call the API and get the response.
 $response = $provider->creatingAPIKey(new CreatingAPIKeyRequest());

 // Handle the response.